-- 7.1 Pneumatic tool take-off - 7.1.1 Airline and/or Airsource SAR equipped with a pneumatic tool take-off manifold must be equipped with a check valve and filter at the take off point which prevents any back flow or contamination from the take off point into the respirator. - 7.1.2 The respirator shall be designed such that if the take-off line were to be operated without any restriction to flow or fully blocked to flow, the user(s) continues to maintain positive pressure in the respiratory inlet covering(s) at the manufacturer's specified rate(s) and specifications defined herein.
+7.2 Pneumatic tool take-off

+- 7.2.1 Airline and/or Airsource SAR equipped with a pneumatic tool take-off manifold must be equipped with a check valve and filter at the take off point which prevents any back flow or contamination from the take off point into the respirator. - 7.2.2 The respirator must be designed such that if the take-off line were to be operated without any restriction to flow from the pneumatic tool, the user(s) continues to maintain positive pressure in the respiratory inlet covering(s) at the manufacturer's specified work rate(s) as defined in Section 4.2.8.